Stephanie Dalley

 Stephanie Mary Dalley FSA (née Page; March 1943) is a British Assyriologist and scholar of the Ancient Near East.
-She has retired as a teaching Fellow from the Oriental Institute, Oxford.
+Prior to her retirement, she was a teaching Fellow at the Oriental Institute, Oxford.
 She is known for her publications of cuneiform texts and her investigation into the Hanging Gardens of Babylon, and her proposal that it was situated in Nineveh, and constructed during Sennacherib's rule.

 Biography

 As a schoolgirl, Stephanie Page worked as a volunteer on archaeological excavations at Verulamium, Cirencester, and Bignor Villa.
 In 1962, she was invited by David Oates, a family friend, to an archaeological dig he was directing in Nimrud, northern Iraq.
 Here she was responsible for cleaning and conserving the discovered ivories.
 Between 1962 and 1966 she studied Assyriology at Newnham College, Cambridge, part of Cambridge University, and followed it up with a PhD from the School of Oriental and African Studies, London.

 In the years 1966–67, Page was awarded a Fellowship by the British School of Archaeology in Iraq, and she worked at the excavation at Tell al-Rimah as Epigrapher and registrar.
 The tablets excavated at Tell al-Rimah formed the subject of her PhD thesis and later for a book for general readership, Mari and Karana, two Old Babylonian Cities.
 In Iraq she met Christopher Dalley, now a Chartered Engineer, whom she later married.
 Then they had three children.

 From 1979 to 2007, Dalley taught Akkadian and Sumerian at the Oriental Institute, Oxford University, being appointed Shillito Fellow in Assyriology in 1988.
 She is an Honorary Senior Research Fellow of Somerville College, a member of Common Room at Wolfson College, and a Fellow of the Society of Antiquaries.

 Dalley took part in archaeological excavations in the Aegean, Iraq, Syria, Jordan and Turkey.
 She has published extensively, both technical editions of texts from excavations and national museums, and more general books.
 She has been involved in several television documentaries.